Response to defects in multi- and bipartite entanglement of isotropic quantum spin networks: Multipartite entanglement properties

-\emph{Discussions.--}The single- and two-node reduced states in Eqs.~(\ref{single}) and (\ref{two}), respectively, are defined for the quantum spin network with finite defects.
-Without defects, the network can be mapped to the two-qubit space, spanned by $\{|\zeta^\prime_1\rangle,|\zeta^\prime_2\rangle\}$.
-The single-node reduced density matrix is then $I_2/2$ ($p_1$ = 0, $p_2$ = 1 in Eq.~(\ref{single})) and the two-node reduced state is given by the Werner state, $\mathcal{W}(q)$ ($p^\prime_1$ = $p^\prime_2$ = 0, $p^\prime_3$ = 1).
-Since, the single-node state is always mixed, using the approach discussed earlier, but applied to the case of zero defects, it can be shown that the quantum spin network is always genuine multisite entangled.
-Finite defects in the network do not destroy the multiparty entanglement, but in the extreme case, where all spins are lost ($\mathcal{D}$ = 1).
+The single- and two-node reduced states in Eqs.~(\ref{single}) and (\ref{two}), respectively, are defined for the qutrit quantum network with finite defects.
+Without defects, the network can be mapped to a tensor product of qubit spaces, spanned by $\{|\zeta^\prime_1\rangle,|\zeta^\prime_2\rangle\}$.
+The state $\rho^{(1)}_{a}$ is then $I_2/2$ ($p_1$ = 0, $p_2$ = 1 in Eq.~(\ref{single})) and $\rho^{(2)}_{ab}$ is given by the Werner state, $\mathcal{W}(q)$ ($p^\prime_1$ = $p^\prime_2$ = 0, $p^\prime_3$ = 1).
+Since, $\rho^{(1)}_{a}$ is always mixed, using the approach discussed earlier, but applied to the case of zero defects, it can be shown that the spin network is always GM entangled.
+Finite defects in the network do not destroy the multiparty entanglement, but {for} the extreme case, where all spins are lost ($\mathcal{D}$ = 1).

-In the absence of defects, the condition of bipartite entanglement between any two arbitrary nodes reduces to $q \leq (1/3)(1+2/\mathcal{M})$, since $\delta$ = 0.
-Again, considering the example of an isotropic 2D square lattice, in the limit $\mathcal{M} \rightarrow \infty$, we obtain $q \leq 1/3$, and the upper bound ensures that the system has no long-range bipartite entanglement \cite{aditi-prl}.
+In the absence of defects, the condition of BE between any two arbitrary nodes reduces to $q \leq (1/3)(1+2/\mathcal{M})$, since $\delta$ = 0.
+Again, considering the example of an isotropic 2D square lattice, in the limit $\mathcal{M} \rightarrow \infty$, we obtain $q \leq 1/3$, and the upper bound ensures that the system has no long-range BE \cite{aditi-prl}.
 However, in the presence of finite defects, the upper bound may allow a small but finite entanglement, as $q \leq (1/3)(1+ \delta)$.
-Hence, presence of defects in quantum spin networks may not qualitatively affect the presence of genuine multipartite entanglement in the system but may permit the presence of finite bipartite entanglement between moderately-distant sites, in contrast to the spin network with no defects.
+Hence, presence of defects in quantum spin networks may not qualitatively affect the presence of GME in the system but, counterintuitively, may permit the presence of finite BE between moderately-distant sites, in contrast to the spin network with no defects.